- Postpartum Recovery

 Morning Sickness: Causes, Symptoms and Remedies

 - November 03, 2020

 There are a few things that everybody associates with pregnancy, whether they have or haven’t been pregnant, whether they do or do not have any knowledge whatsoever about what it’s like to carry a baby.
 One of these is morning sickness.
-Because it’s such a well-known facet of pregnancy, there are a lot of misconceptions and misunderstandings about the phenomenon, even including its name, which implies that morning sickness is limited to a particular time of day.
+Because such a well-known facet of pregnancy, there are a lot of misconceptions and misunderstandings about the phenomenon, even including its name, which implies that morning sickness is limited to a particular time of day.

 Misconceptions or not, many women fear morning sickness and worry about whether or not it will cause them to suffer during their pregnancy.
 So to help clear up some erroneous beliefs and build a more solid understanding of the reality of morning sickness, here is a guide that covers everything from what morning sickness is to how to handle it to how concerned you should or should not be about it.

 As a general phenomenon, morning sickness refers to the experience of nausea and vomiting during pregnancy.
 Despite its misleading name, morning sickness can and does occur during all hours of the day, though some report that it is more likely to happen early in the morning.

 There is also a severe form of morning sickness called hyperemesis gravidarum, which impacts about three percent of women.
 Hyperemesis gravidarum (or HG) involves severe nausea, vomiting, dehydration, weight loss, and sometimes feeling faint.